Vessim: A Testbed for Carbon-Aware Applications and Systems: Software Hardware-in-the-Loop

-At this point, Vessim combines simulators for replaying solar power production and grid carbon intensity traces and forecasts, and features a simple battery model.
-The energy system exposes a narrow REST API, similar to the one proposed in ecovisor~\cite{Souza_Ecovisor_2023}, which provides applications with visibility (e.g. the current grid carbon intensity, solar production, and batter state of charge) and control (setting battery charge rates or throttling the power usage of applications and nodes).
-The API server is connected to a Redis database which serves as a cache to protect the real-time simulation from falling behind schedule in case of a high volume of requests (see Section~\ref{sec:design_considerations}).
-The simulation periodically updates the database with the latest energy-related metrics and collects pending requests.
+As illustrated in Figure~\ref{fig:overview}, Vessim comes with a \emph{controller} that serves a REST API, similar to the one proposed in ecovisor~\cite{Souza_Ecovisor_2023} which provides applications with visibility (e.g. the current carbon intensity and solar production) and control (e.g. setting battery charge rates or throttling the power usage of applications) over the simulation.
+The exposed information and API design are fully configurable by users, see points \circled{2} and \circled{3} in Figure~\ref{fig:1}.

-To demonstrate the interaction with real applications and systems, our prototype currently integrates two types of nodes: First, a physical node (Raspberry Pi 3b+), whose current and voltage are periodically measured by an INA219 DC sensor.
-Second, a virtual node (Google Cloud VM) for which we defined a power model to translate CPU usage to power demand.
-On each simulation step, the nodes' power consumption is measured, aggregated, and reflected in the energy system simulation.